gokceoguzerenler/cis530_sp2021/term-project.md

 1. A formal definition of the problem and a motivation for while it is an interesting challenge for natural language processing.
 A literature review of past approaches to the problem.
 1. A commented implementation of the simplest possible solution to the problem.
 For instance, this could be a majority class baseline or a random baseline.
 1. A commented implementation of a baseline published in the literature, along with skeleton code obtained by removing the parts that students should implement.
 1. Extensions that attempts to improve on the baseline, along with a brief (one- to three-paragraph) accompanying write-up for each extension describing the general approach and whether it worked.
-If you have 4 team members, you should implement 2 extensions.
-If you have 5, then 3 extensions.
-If you have 6, then 4 extensions.
+Teams of size 1,2,3,4,5,6 should do 1,1,2,2,3,3 extensions, respectively.
 Interesting analysis can count as an extension.
 1. A evaluation script that can be used to score submissions like on the class leaderboard.
 The output of any model implementations should be gradeable with this program.
 1. A final report summarizing your results.
 1. A short 5-10 minute presentation to Mark about your project, with a 2-5 minutes for questions.